AdguardTeam/AdguardKnowledgeBase/01.general/06.userscripts/docs.en.md

 ## Introduction

 First, let's get it clear.
 What is a userscript?
 Userscripts (we also call them 'extensions' sometimes) de-facto are mini-programs written in Javascript.
 They modify or extend functionality of one or more websites.
-Many AdGuard users must be already familiar with such userscripts as AdGuard Assistant, PopupBlocker, AdGuard Extra and Web of Trust.
+Many AdGuard users must be already familiar with such userscripts as AdGuard Assistant, Popup Blocker, AdGuard Extra and Web of Trust.

 <a name="products"></a>

 ### Supported apps

 AdGuard can significantly broaden website functionality working as a user script manager.
-You can add your custom scripts or manage existing ones in our three products: AdGuard for Windows, AdGuard for Android and AdGuard for Mac.
+You can add your custom scripts or manage existing ones in our three products: [AdGuard for Windows](https://kb.adguard.com/en/windows/features/extensions), [AdGuard for Android](https://kb.adguard.com/en/android/overview#extensions-support) and [AdGuard for Mac](https://kb.adguard.com/en/macos/overview#extensions).

 <a name="scripts"></a>